All Episodes

 You need people moving around getting in accidents.

-You know, it says having sharp eyes and making sure you're the first lawyer in a scene.
+You know, it's just having sharp eyes and making sure you're the first lawyer in the scene.

 Hillary said this.

-They're gonna make sure that these businesses stop screwing the American people.
+They're going to make sure that these businesses stop screwing the American people.

-Uh so to them, having no business experience is perfect.
+So to them, having no business experience is perfect because they can say we have been corrupted.

-They think, or they want people to believe that they think that all business is corrupt, that it cheats people, that it steals, that it treats employees unfairly, that it fires them left and right, only pay the CEO a lot of money, and they don't and they deserve to be punished.
+They think, well, they want people to believe that they think that all business is corrupt, that it cheats people, that it steals, that it treats employees unfairly, that it fires them left and right, only pay the CEO a lot of money, and they deserve to be punished.

-So I I don't I think Mr. Broder, uh I hope he's right, but I I don't think that a lot of Democrat voters, a lot of liberal voters give a rat's rear end uh about the fact that Democrat candidates don't understand business.
+So I think Mr. Broder, I hope he's right, but I don't think that a lot of Democrat voters, a lot of liberal voters, give a rat's rear end about the fact that Democrat candidates don't understand business.

-Your biggest friend is an always expanding uh government with more and more power.
+Your biggest friend is an always-expanding government with more and more power.

 And that's why liberals get so cranky and out of sorts when they don't run the government because they can't do anything without it.